DouglasCountyCO/NearMeDC/README.md

-# Near Me DC
+# NearMeDC

-__Citygram__ is a geographic notification platform designed to work with open government data.
+NearMeDC is a geographic notification platform designed to work with open government data.
 It allows residents to designate area(s) of a city they are interested in and subscribe to one or more topics.
 When an event for a desired topic occurs in the subscriber's area of interest, a notification (email, SMS, or [webhook]) is delivered.

-Citygram is a [Code for America] project by the [Charlotte] and [Lexington] teams for the [2014 fellowship].
+This application is a modification and extension of the Citygram application that is a [Code for America] project by the [Charlotte] and [Lexington] teams for the [2014 fellowship].

 [webhook]: http://en.wikipedia.org/wiki/Webhook
 [Code for America]: https://github.com/codeforamerica